 - Age: They must be one of the following:

 - Under the age of 19 on the last day of the year and younger than you (and your spouse if filing jointly).

 - A full-time student under the age of 24 on the last day of the year and younger than you (and your spouse if filing jointly).

 - Permanently disabled at any time during the year, regardless of their age.

-- Support: They must have not provided more than half of his or her own support for the year (regardless of who did provide the support).
+- Support: They must have not provided more than half of their own support for the year (regardless of who did provide the support).
 Support includes food, actual or fair rental value of housing, clothing, transportation, medical expenses, and recreation.